Consequences of preserving reversibility in quantum superchannels: Relevant properties of composite Hilbert space

-In the following, we present our results in terms of unitary operators, not in terms of Choi matrices as the proof of our main statement (Prop.\,\ref{thm:newgoal}) is written in terms of unitary operators.
+From this lemma, the condition that $U^{(N+1)}$ represents a quantum comb is formulated by using the reduced subspaces $\redspn{\lnsp{V}^{(n)}_{\alpha}}{13\cdots2n-1}{2n+1\cdots2N+1}$ generated from $U^{(N+1)}$.
+In the following, we present our results in terms of unitary operators, not in terms of Choi matrices as the proof of our main statement (\ReviseFurther{Thm.}\,\ref{thm:newgoal}) is written in terms of unitary operators.